 Train derails in Hong Kong during rush hour

-HONG KONG, China – A passenger train derailed during the morning rush hour in Hong Kong on Tuesday, September 17, leaving 3 people injured, authorities said.
+HONG KONG (3rd UPDATE) – A passenger train derailed during the morning rush hour in Hong Kong on Tuesday, September 17, leaving 8 people injured, authorities said.

-Images from the scene showed three carriages had left the tracks and were zigzagged across the rails near Hung Hom station in Kowloon – a busy interchange that provides services to mainland China.
+Images from the scene showed 3 carriages off the tracks and zigzagged across the rails near Hung Hom station in Kowloon – a busy interchange that provides services to mainland China.

 The cause of the derailment was still under investigation but there was no immediate suggestion of foul play after previous attacks by pro-democracy protesters on the city's mass transit system.

+"We would not rule out any possibility but at this stage we won't speculate on any particular suggestions," the city's transport chief Frank Chan told reporters.

+Lau Tin-shing, operations director of the city's only rail company, the MTR Corporation, told media that short section of the track nearby had been replaced on Monday and the condition of the replacement is "not unusual", according to his visual assessment.

-Train services between two stations on the line had been suspended due to the accident, according to the MTR Corporation, the city's only rail company.
+Subway services between two stations on the line were suspended and intercity services to mainland Chinese cities including Guangzhou, Dongguan and Beijing were cancelled for the day, according to MTR.

 Sparked by a now-withdrawn bill to allow extraditions to the mainland, the protests have turned increasingly violent with clashes between police and hardcore protesters becoming frequent.

-The MTR Corporation has been targeted by protesters since the company refused to hand over CCTV footage of police last month beating demonstrators and passengers on a subway train.
+MTR has been targeted by protesters since the company refused to hand over CCTV footage of police last month beating demonstrators and passengers on a subway train.

-Protesters have vented their fury by vandalizing entrance barriers and ticketing machines and smashing windows in several stations.
+Protesters have vented their fury by vandalising entrance barriers and ticketing machines and smashing windows in several stations.

-In March, an MTR locomotive derailed and crashed into another train during the testing of a new signalling system.

-Both trains were badly damaged and the two train drivers suffered only minor injuries.
-No passengers were on the trains at the time. – Rappler.com
+MTR chief executive Jacob Kam told the Financial Times in an interview published before the derailment that the protests were an "unprecedented" challenge and that the firm has been struggling to cope.

+"It is getting more and more difficult because we are running out of spares," he told the FT.
+"In fact, what we've done is we have cannibalised parts from other stations and brought them to the damaged stations to try to keep things running." – Rappler.com